viodotcom/vio-app-assignment/INSTRUCTIONS.md

 ### Not required

-- Server side or API: for this assignment you are not required to build any server side or API logic, you can build all logic in the application.
+- Server side or API: for this assignment you are not required to build any server side or API logic, you can build all logic in the client application.

 ---